Keele University is able to offer accommodation both on campus and near-by. For more information please visit this part of the university website:

 Applications Keele and North Staffordshire Teacher Education are made via UCAS www.ucas.com/apply/teacher-training

-Keele University offers fantastic child care facilities in its newly built nursery.
+Keele University offers fantastic child care facilities in its recently built nursery.
 For more details about this wonderful setting please visit their website:

 Full Time/ Part Time